neopragma/sociabletests/i2-java-walkthrough.md

 number of the day that had the smallest difference between minimum and maximum temperatures.

 So let's change the test case so that it calls a different method; say, ```smallestTemperatureRange()```.
+That name is a little more descriptive, and we don't want to try and test a private method directly.

 ![Initial test case for smallest difference](images/i2/i2-java-mock-test-smallest-1.png)